JonSecOps/JonSecOps/README.md

 - 👯 I’m looking to collaborate on new cybersecurity projects.
 - 🤔 I’m looking for help with furthering my network and collaborate with others in cybersecurity.
 - 📫 How to reach me: jonmcbride15@gmail.com or via [LinkedIn](https://www.linkedin.com/in/jmcbride7634/)
-- ⚡ Fun fact: I enjoy old video games for Sega and Nintendo.
+- ⚡ Fun fact: I enjoy old video games for Sega Genesis and Nintendo.

 ## TOOLS USED